pypy/pypy/pypy/doc/install.rst

 ===============================

 Just like CPython, you need a base interpreter environment and then can install extra packages.
-The choices for a base interpreter are:
+The choices for installing the base interpreter are:

 - Use conda (x86_64 windows, macOS, linux, arm64 linux)
 - Use your distribution package manager (linux)